mathrailsAI/sentiment_insights/README.md

 ## Configuration

-Configure the provider and (if using OpenAI or AWS) your API key:
+Configure the provider and (if using OpenAI, Claude AI, or AWS) your API key:

 ```ruby
 require 'sentiment_insights'